writingtoole/epub/README.md

 from the spine of the book.
 Books with unreferenced files are technically illegally formatted.

-It doesn't matter what order your code calls AddImage, AddXHTML, or AddStylesheet to put files in the ePub book.
+It doesn't matter what order your code calls AddImage, AddXHTML, AddFont, AddJavaScript, or AddStylesheet to put files in the ePub book.
 Nor does it matter what order your code calls AddNavpoints to add files to the book spine.

 ePub files are specially formatted zip archives.
 You can unzip the resulting .epub file and inspect the contents if needed.

 # Limitations

-Currently this package doesn't support adding fonts or JavaScript files, nor does it support encrypted or DRM'd books.
+Currently this package doesn't support encrypted or DRM'd books.

 This package intentionally writes out ePub v2.0 format files.
 The current standard version is (as of 8/2018) v3.1.
 All ePub readers